cl4612688/WioSwitch-v1.0/README.md

 After successfully flashing your ESP8266 device

 Note: If you haven't downloaded WioSwitch or WioSwitchWiFiRemote, just go to App Store and search WioSwitch for iOS app or WioSwitchWiFiRemote for Apple Watch, you need to pay $1.99 per app

-You can find two download links in the description of this video, one for WioSwitch v2.2 and one for WioSwitchWiFiRemote v1.0

 After downloading the WioSwitchWiFiRemote app from the App Store